• Skip to primary navigation

 Christine Rooney

-This Instant Pot Pot Roast with Gravy recipe is tender and juicy!
-It's made with chuck roast in the pressure cooker and topped with sauce.
+This gluten free Instant Pot Pot Roast with gravy is tender and flavorful!
+It's made with boneless beef chuck roast and a red wine broth.

 5 from 5 votes